adobebc/web-apps-sdk/modules/site_modules/secure_zones/{module_cellphone}.md

 *Visitor must be logged in to a Secure Zone.*

-Displays the customer's cell phone.
+Renders the customer's cell phone.